Shiho26Miyano/Tokimeki/README.md

 # Elaine's Playground

-Elaine's Playground is a web app hosting a collection of fun and interactive play tools!
-This project is designed as a playground for experimenting with algorithms, data, and user interaction—all in one place.
+Elaine's Playground is a web app hosting interactive stock analysis tools!
+This project is a playground for experimenting with stock data, price trends, and volatility analysis.

 ## Features
-- **Tokimeki Matchmaking**: Test the "matchability" between two names using different algorithms.
-- **Sentiment Prediction**: Enter a sentence and get a positive/negative/neutral prediction using machine learning.
-- **LIS Game**: Play a game to find the Longest Increasing Subsequence in a random sequence.
-- **Stock Price Trends**: Explore and compare the price trends of popular stocks over the past month.
+- **Stock Price Trends**: Explore and compare the price trends of popular stocks and ETFs over the past month.
-- **Largest Stock Price Change**: See which stock had the biggest price swings in a given period.
+- **Largest Stock Price Change**: See which stock or ETF had the biggest price swings in a given period, with a ranking and details.

 ## Setup
 1. **Clone the repository:**